South East Busway: History

-Extension to Springwood
+Extension to Rochedale

-The extension of the South East Busway from Eight Mile Plains Busway Station to Rochedale Busway Station was proposed in July 2006 as part of the Queensland Government's Pacific Motorway Transit Project.
-As part of the project, plans were made to extend the South East Busway as far as Springwood bus station, including construction of the proposed Rochedale busway station.
+An extension from Eight Mile Plains to Rochedale was proposed in July 2006 as part of the Queensland Government's Pacific Motorway Transit Project.
+As part of the project, plans were made to extend the busway infrastructure as far as Springwood bus station, including construction of the proposed Rochedale busway station.
 The preferred alignment for the busway extension corridor was determined in 2007 and a Concept Design Study was undertaken by the Queensland Government in 2009.